-By the end of the first year, each student will choose a research mentor.
+Students must select a mentor by the end of the first year.
 The mentor will be the chair of the Thesis / Dissertation Committee and will be selected by the student.
 The mentor must have a Doctoral degree and must be actively engaged in research in the case of Ph.D. and M.S. students.
-The mentor will be responsible for direct supervision of the student's research and will coordinate the comprehensive / qualifying exam.
+The mentor will be responsible for direct supervision of the student's research and will coordinate the comprehensive / candidacy exam.
+The mentor must hold or request an academic appointment at UCC.